bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > Given the `head` of a linked list, return the node where the cycle begins.
 If there is no cycle, return `null`.

 - Use Floyd's cycle detection algorithm

 ---
+- [x] 211.
+Design Add and Search Words Data Structure (Medium)
+> Design a data structure that supports adding new words and finding if a string matches any previously added string. `word` may contain dots '.' where dots can be matched with any letter.

+_Use Trie_

+---
 - [x] 394.
 Decode String (Medium)